BootBlock/PoSh-Backup/README.md

             *   The current job will only run if all jobs listed in `DependsOnJobs` complete successfully (success considers the prerequisite job's `TreatSevenZipWarningsAsSuccess` setting).
             *   The script will attempt to order jobs to satisfy these dependencies and will detect circular dependencies.
         *   **`OnSourcePathNotFound` (Job-Level Setting):**
-            *   A string that defines how the job should behave if one of the source paths in its `Path` array is not found.
-This is crucial for making scheduled backups more robust against temporary issues like disconnected network drives.
+            *   A string that defines how this specific job should behave if one of the source paths in its `Path` array is not found.
+This overrides the global `DefaultOnSourcePathNotFound` setting.
-            *   `"FailJob"` (Default): The job will immediately fail if any source path is not found.
-This was the original behaviour.
+            *   `"FailJob"`: The job will immediately fail if any source path is not found.
             *   `"WarnAndContinue"`: The script will log a warning for the missing path but will proceed to back up the other valid paths in the job.
             *   `"SkipJob"`: The script will log a warning and then gracefully skip the entire job, reporting a "SKIPPED" status.
 If the job is part of a set, the set will continue with the next job (unless `OnErrorInJob` is set to `StopSet`).
         *   Key settings for local and remote behaviour: